 All of these events and places that you have to be aware of and remember to repel and protect and check for ticks.
 Then you are home and you want to let the guard down.
 Home is where you relax so why not include the ability to relax your tick safety game.
 That’s where we come in.

 Mosquito Squad of Franklin & Framingham wants to be your protection against ticks at home this fall and all year long.
-Our barrier spray will eliminate 85-90% of existing ticks in your yard and our tick tube system works on keeping next year’s batch from ever even getting that far.
+Our barrier treatment will eliminate 85-90% of existing ticks in your yard and our tick tube system works on keeping next year’s batch from ever even getting that far.
 You have to be aware in places you can’t control, but you don’t have to work so hard at it when you are home.
 Call us today and let’s schedule your treatment plan from fall right on through to next summer!